Some parts of this page may be machine-translated.

 Annotation Group Project Manager

-Since the establishment of our Data Annotation Group, we have been responsible for a wide range of tasks, from team building and project management for large-scale projects, to creating annotation specifications for PoC projects, and consulting for scalability, with a focus on natural language processing.
+Since the establishment of our Annotation Group, we have been broadly responsible for team building and project management for large-scale projects centered on natural language processing, as well as the formulation of annotation specifications for PoC projects and consulting aimed at scaling.

-Currently, in addition to being a project manager for image and video annotation projects, we also work as a seminar instructor for data annotation and engage in promotional activities such as blogging.
+Currently, in addition to being a project manager for image and video annotation and natural language annotation, I am also engaged in promotional activities such as being a seminar instructor for annotation and writing blogs.

 Contact Us / Request for Materials